 Board of Directors’ Liability:

-A Board of Directors is the legal entity for a non-profit organization.
 Board members are legally responsible for the activities of the Board.
 HUB maintains a comprehensive insurance policy with a $5 million limit for commercial general liability (including directors) and a $2 million limit for other director liability.
-For more general information, one resource is the Volunteer Canada paper entitled Directors’ Liability: A Discussion Paper on Legal Liability, Risk Management and the Role Of Directors in Non-Profit Organizations
+Click here for general information about board of directors liability.